casper-network/docs/source/docs/casper/concepts/intro-to-dapps.md

 To be considered a dApp, an app should fulfill the following requirements:

 - Decentralized: DApps are run by multiple nodes around the globe.
 No party can take control of them, including governments and the developers.
-- Deterministic: The execution of DApps is not affected by any changes in the environment.
+- Deterministic: Changes in the environment do not affect the execution of a dApp.
 - Turing complete: DApps can perform any action given the required resources.
 - Isolated: DApps are executed in an isolated situation.
 If a DApp has a bug, it won't affect the normal functioning of the Blockchain network.